 “Securities, commodity contracts, and other financial investments and related activities.”
 This sounds more like a portfolio manager, investment manager, hedge fund manager, or trader.
 This does not sound like the typical job description for a financial advisor, the person who helps people retire and send their kids to college.

 “Management of companies and enterprises.”
 Is that like a CFO?

 10% of financial advisors earn less than $42k?
 WTF!

 The median annual wage for personal financial advisors was $87,850 in May 2019…The lowest 10 percent earned less than $42,950, and the highest 10 percent earned more than $208,000.

 Whoa, whoa, whoa.
 How can this be accurate?

-First of all, if a financial advisor is earning less than $42k, they are probably a junior advisor of some sort.
+First of all, if it’s less than $42k, they are probably a junior advisor of some sort.
 It is good that the BLS is using median instead of mean, because that may have helped decrease some of the skew to the left tail.
 At least they got that part right.

-Junior financial advisor pay is probably are skewing this measurement
+Junior financial advisor pay is probably skewing this measurement

 But let us be real for moment.
 When we ask how much wealth managers make, we are not really interested in how much junior (associate) advisors earn.

 - That is because junior advisors may or may not be licensed, and even if they are, they are not really fully in relationship development mode.